God bless universities and their spigots of funding.

-While reviewing websites, I regularly see testimonials that are text only from people with names like “John W.” I’d suggest that most people, when they see this kind of testimonial, don’t find it as convincing.
+While reviewing websites, I regularly see testimonials that are text-only from people with names like ‘John W.’ I’d suggest that when most people see this kind of testimonial, they don’t find it as convincing.
 If you don’t have an external source to link to, you can show photos of the people leaving the testimonial.

 If you’re showing media logos to claim that you’ve been mentioned in those sources, you need to link to those sources.

 Guideline 2: Show That You’re Real